notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 The above code won't compile *just yet*.
 Lets update the base layout page and see what errors we get afterwards.
 We're going to iterate over both post_list and user_list and output some data.
-To do this, we use some tera syntax to escape some looping code and get access to a local variable inside each loop.
+To do this, we use some tera iteration syntax and get access to a local variable inside each pass.
-From there we can access each property of the struct... that was *serialized*.
+From there we can access each property of the struct... as long as it was *serialized*.
-Mwuaahaha... ehh.
-Well, this is the error we're going to see.

 ```rust
 <!-- inside `base.html.tera` -->